The Tom Cole Trophy Race

 Ultimately, just 17 cars took to the grid but they presented a lovely sight and great variety from the decade that saw so much change and development in sports cars.

 Richard Wilson made a relatively poor start in the Maserati, in stark contrast to Martin Hunt in the HWM Jaguar who made probably one of his best ever starts and was already showing clear air at Copse from Richard Woolmer in the HWM Cadillac.
 The start was crucial for Martin as the Maserati was thought to have an edge on pace suggested by qualifying times.
-Behind the leaders was much jockeying for positions, providing much spectacle with the closeness of the cars as ever on the first lap.
+Behind the leaders was much jockeying for positions, providing plenty of spectacle with the closeness of the cars as ever on the first lap.
 By the end of the lap, Richard Wilson had recovered to second place, demoting Richard Woolmer to 3rd and leaving him to fend off Stephen Bond in the Lister Bristol, and Martyn Corfield in the Frazer Nash LMR.
-The grunt of the big Allard J2 had taken it up to 6th, albeit 3 seconds down on Martyn but only just ahead of Brian Arculus in the Lotus Elite and a whole gaggle of cars.
+The grunt of the big Allard J2 had taken it up to 6th, albeit 3 seconds down on Martyn but only just ahead of Brian Arculus in the Lotus Elite and a whole gaggle of chasing cars.

 Into Lap 2, and the Maserati was beginning to close in on the HWM although it wasn't until the end of lap 4 that Richard had the Italian car truly glued to the tail of Martin's splendid BRG machine.
-Several seconds adrift, and with much arm twirling through the corners to keep the HWM V8 going where it was supposed to, Richard Woolmer was just holding at bay the close attentions of the Stephen's Lister Bristol and Martyn's Frazer Nash LMR, both less powerful but nimbler, better handling cars.
-Brian Arculus had taken the Elite passed the fast starting Allard, which itself was under attack from David Brazell in the C Type Jaguar and the well driven AC Ace of Tim Pearce and at the end of lap 2 less than 3 seconds covered gap between Brian in 6th place and David Cottingham's AC Ace in 11th.
+Several seconds adrift, and with much arm twirling through the corners to keep the HWM V8 going where it was supposed to, Richard Woolmer was just holding at bay the close attentions of Stephen's Lister Bristol and Martyn's Frazer Nash LMR, both less powerful but nimbler, better handling cars.
+Brian Arculus had taken the Elite passed the fast starting Allard, which itself was under attack from David Brazell in the C Type Jaguar and the well driven AC Ace of Tim Pearce and at the end of lap 2 less than 3 seconds covered the gap between Brian in 6th place and David Cottingham's AC Ace in 11th.
 They made a stirring sight.
 Behind, the remaining 6 cars were spreading out and this was reflected in their lap times.
 Paul Chase-Gardner was in 12th with the DB2, clear of Glenn Tollett in the MGA, Alan House in the Morgan Plus 4, Justin Beckett's AC Ace, Matthew Colling's Austin Healey 100M and Mark Shear's Morgan + 4.
 It should be noted that, along with Martyn Corfield's FN LMR, Mark's 1952 Morgan was the oldest car in the race and powered by the old Standard Vanguard 2088cc engine whereas later versions had the later TR2 2-litre motor.

 To be continued